NDAK15007U CHANGED: Machine Learning (ML)

 - Marking scale

 - Censorship form

 - External censorship

 The re-exam is a 7-day written take-home assignment.

-Prerequisites for participation in the re-exam are handing in the course assignments no later than 2 weeks prior to the exam and scoring at least 50% on average in these assignments.
+Prerequisite for participation in the re-exam is handing in the course assignments no later than 2 weeks prior to the re-exam and scoring at least 50% on average in these assignments.

 Criteria for exam assesment